chloeandisabel/pql/README.md

 ### Matching and Cardinality

 Blocks match a stream ONLY if all of their constituent matching expressions successfully match the stream at least one time.
 A block's matches are the cartesian product of the matches from each individual expression.
-This makes the cardinality of a block the product of the cardinality of each of its constituent matching expressions.
+This gives the block a cardinality equal to the product of the cardinality of each of its constituent matching expressions.

 For example, If the preceding block was applied to following stream, each expression would match 2 times for a cardinality of 2, and the block would match four times for a cardinality of four.